-When we think of sustainable building design we usually think about achieving three main goals, the 3Ps of sustainable buildings: planet, people and pocketbook.
+When we think of sustainable building design we usually think about goals in three main areas: environment, people and costs.

-Firstly, the planet goal – to reduce the consumption of natural resources such as water, energy and raw materials and to prevent environmental damage that can be caused by the construction process.
+Firstly, the environment goal – to reduce the consumption of natural resources such as water, energy and raw materials and to prevent environmental damage that can be caused by the construction process.

 Secondly, to provide a comfortable, easy, safe and productive environment for the people living and working in the building.

-Finally, to optimize the construction and operation of the building to reduce costs.
+Finally, to optimise the construction and operation of the building to reduce costs.